MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/README.md

 ## Project Overview

 The calculator supports core arithmetic operations (addition, subtraction, multiplication, and division), manages a history of calculations, and includes enhanced error handling for invalid inputs and unknown operations.
-A main.py entry point provides a user-friendly command-line interface.
-The project also utilizes the Faker library for generating random test data, and now includes functionality to load, save, clear, and delete calculation history using Pandas
+The project now includes a fully interactive REPL (Read-Eval-Print Loop) interface as well as extended logging capabilities configurable by environment variables.
+It also uses the Faker library for generating random test data and Pandas for loading, saving, clearing, and deleting calculation history.

 ## Features (Current Step)

-- **Basic Arithmetic Operations**:Supports addition, subtraction, multiplication, and division.
+- **Basic Arithmetic Operations**:Supports addition, subtraction, multiplication, and division
-- **Calculation History**: Stores a history of calculations and allows retrieval, saving, loading, clearing, and deletion via the REPL interface.
+- **Calculation History**:Stores calculation history and allows retrieval, saving, loading, clearing, and deletion within the REPL interface.
+- **Enhanced Logging**:Uses environment-specific logging configurations (e.g., logging only to a file in production and to both console and file in development).
-- **Exception Handling**: Manages division by zero, invalid inputs, and unknown operations with appropriate error messages.
+- **Exception Handling**: Manages errors for division by zero, invalid inputs, and unknown operations with appropriate error messages.
-- **Faker Library Integration**: Uses Faker to generate random test data for enhanced testing.
+- **Faker Library Integration**:Uses Faker to generate random test data for enhanced testing.
 - **Parameterized Testing**: Supports dynamic test case generation with a custom --num_records option for Pytest.
 - **Command-Line Interface (REPL)**: Provides an interactive interface for users to input commands, perform calculations, view history, and clear history.
 - **Plugin System**: Allows the addition of new commands dynamically, enabling seamless integration of new features without modifying the main codebase.